half-adder/snap_cutana_nextflow/README.md

 A [Nextflow](https://www.nextflow.io/) pipeline to aid in analyzing the SNAP-CUTANA panel from Epicypher for CUT&Tag and CUT&RUN experiments.

+## Requirements

+Nextflow must be [installed](https://www.nextflow.io/docs/latest/install.html).
+On Longleaf, just run `module load nextflow` before running the pipeline.

 ## Running the Workflow

-1. Ensure Nextflow is loaded in your environment.
-On Longleaf, run `module load nextflow`.
-2. Change the params file to point to the directory of reads you wish to analyze, and change the results directory if you wish.
+1. Change the params file to point to the directory of reads you wish to analyze, and change the results directory if you wish.
-3. Run the following command: `nextflow run workflow.nf -params-file params.yaml`
+2. Run the following command: `nextflow run workflow.nf -params-file params.yaml`

 ## Output